 Quick Tips Before Installing Pulled Car Parts

 - First, it is always a good idea to spray alcohol on electrical connectors.
-It’ll make them easier to remove and to clean.
+It’ll make them easier to remove and clean.

 - Clean up an electrical connection with dielectric grease.

 - Always test fuses, relays, and faulty voltage supply first on electrical parts.

 - Remember that you can rethread a bolt or fitting that has been stripped.

 - It is always good to bring a battery or something to produce voltage to test with.

 - Bring out your car’s service manual!
 It’ll be a useful reference when repairing parts.

 - When examining, diagnosing, and repairing your vehicle, arm yourself with a bright flashlight.